Drakonheart/Enscribe/Enscribe_Patch_1.0.1.md

 ### Known Bugs
 - Sometimes, if the recording is too fast, it will not synchronize well with the slide presentation.
 - Clicking on link on pdf will result in going to the webpage in the app and user can not go back.
 - The pdf did not get rigiesterd in the trancription box
+-
+### GROUND BREAKING BUG
+-The data load time is very slow and needs to be fixed.
+You may experience this issue, but we are aware of it, and it will be addressed in the upcoming patch, version V1.0.1.

 ### Upcoming Features
 - **Dark Mode and Custom Modes:** Dark mode and a custom mode of your own choice are currently in development.